paulg1212/Sylvie-The-Robot/README.md

 She will be something along the lines of a Therapist / Life Coach / Personal Trainer / Social Worker / Sexual Surrogate.

 In other words - she will be like a gamer's customized Linux gaming PC dream rig, in a world of overpriced MacBook Airs and Windows Tablets.

+Sex-bot companies will also set their own rules as to what they allow, and what they don't allow their clients to request (e.g. A robot that looks like your ex, or a robot that looks like a celebrity).

+With project Sylvie, anything goes, as long as you aren't actually hurting anybody.

 ### How to contribute